apsaltis/HDF-Workshop/README.md

   - Step 1: Add a ConnectWebSocket processor to the cavas
-      - In case you are using a downloaded template, the ControllerServerice will be prepopulated.
+      - In case you are using a downloaded template, the ControllerService will be prepopulated.
 You will need to enable the ControllerService.
 Double-click the processor and follow the arrow next to the JettyWebSocketClient
       - Set WebSocket Client ID to your favorite number.
   - Step 2: Add an Update Attribute procesor
     - Configure it to have a custom property called ``` mime.type ``` with the value of ``` application/json ```